felixgreifeneder/pysmm/docs/source/index.rst

                   names=None,
                   export_csv=None)

-Atributes:
+Attributes:
-         loc: (tuple or list of tuples) longitude and latitude in decimal degrees
-         workpath: destination for output files
+         *loc: (tuple or list of tuples) longitude and latitude in decimal degrees *workpath: destination for output files
-         tracknr (optional): Use data from a specific Sentinel-1 track only
+         *tracknr (optional): Use data from a specific Sentinel-1 track only *footprint: time-series footprint
-         footprint: time-series footprint
-         masksnow: apply automatic wet snow mask
+         *masksnow: apply automatic wet snow mask
-         calc_anomalies: (boolean) calculate anomalies
+         *calc_anomalies: (boolean) calculate anomalies
-         create_plots: (boolean) generate and save time-series plots to workpath
-         names: (string or list of strings, optional): list of time-series names
-         export_csv: (string, optional) set file name for the export of the SM time-series to a csv, if None, no export is performed
+         *create_plots: (boolean) generate and save time-series plots to workpath *names: (string or list of strings, optional): list of time-series names *export_csv: (string, optional) set file name for the export of the SM time-series to a csv, if None, no export is performed
 Returns:
          Pandas series